Our blogs are regularly updated to ensure information is current and accurate.

 A common misconception is that trading profits are subject to capital gains tax.
 However, this is not the case.

-Capital gains tax is only applicable to profits from the sale of property in Cyprus and the sale of shares of Companies who own property in Cyprus.
+Capital gains tax is only applicable to profits from the sale of property in Cyprus and the sale of shares of Companies who own property in Cyprus, as you can see in our guide on capital gains taxes in Cyprus.